Bombing of Nijmegen: Post-war investigation

 Allied and Dutch governmental officials have maintained for decades that the bombing was a complete mistake, and the flyers supposedly did not know that they had bombed Nijmegen.
 This led to great frustration amongst Nijmegen's populace, which struggled with questions that were left unanswered.
 Concerning the real causes and motives of the attack, wild rumours and unlikely conspiracy theories sprang up and circulated widely.
 Although they were implausible, and contradicted each other, they satisfied a strong desire for an explanation, any explanation, for the tragic events.

 Brinkhuis (1984)

-Finally, amateur historian Alfons Brinkhuis, who as a 10-year-old boy had experienced the bombing of Enschede on the same day, became the first person to conduct an elaborate investigation into the archives, and interviewed dozens of eyewitnesses.
+Amateur historian Alfons Brinkhuis, who as a 10-year-old boy had experienced the bombing of Enschede on the same day, became the first person to conduct an elaborate investigation into the archives, and interviewed dozens of eyewitnesses.
 In the summer of 1984, he published his conclusions in De Fatale Aanval 22 februari 1944.
 Opzet of vergissing?
 De waarheid over de mysterieuze Amerikaanse bombardementen op Nijmegen, Arnhem, Enschede en Deventer ("The Fatal Attack 22 February 1944.
 Intent or Error?
 The Truth About the Mysterious American Airstrikes on Nijmegen, Arnhem, Enschede and Deventer").
 In doing so, he broke a taboo, and many facts were brought out in the open for the first time, although some of his research has been rendered obsolete by later findings.
 Brinkhuis' seven conclusions were: